Hovhannes-Risk/RiskManagement_Portfolio/Project_C_Automated_Reports/README.md

 python weekly_report.py

-Both scripts write a date-stamped PDF into `sample_output/`.
+Both scripts write a date-stamped PDF into sample_output.
 Inputs are the anonymized analysis files produced by Project B; no raw wallet identifiers are read at any point.

 Scheduling